hrfried/espectre/test/README.md

 # ESPectre Test Suite

-Test suite basata su **PlatformIO Unity** per validare algoritmi CSI di ESPectre.
+Test suite based on **PlatformIO Unity** to validate ESPectre CSI algorithms.

 ## 🎯 Overview

-La test suite è stata convertita da ESP-IDF a PlatformIO per:
+The test suite has been converted from ESP-IDF to PlatformIO for:
-- ✅ Integrazione con l'ambiente ESPHome (stesso virtualenv)
+- ✅ Integration with ESPHome environment (same virtualenv)
-- ✅ Setup semplificato (nessuna installazione ESP-IDF separata)
+- ✅ Simplified setup (no separate ESP-IDF installation)
-- ✅ Comando unico per eseguire test (`pio test`)
+- ✅ Single command to run tests (`pio test`)
-- ✅ Migliore integrazione con VSCode e CI/CD
+- ✅ Better integration with VSCode and CI/CD

 **Total Tests**: 25
 - **Performance Tests (CORE)**: 2